Garmin GPSMAP 67i Review & InReach Device Comparison

 About The Latest InReach Offering: Garmin inReach Messenger Plus

-Released on September 18, 2024, the Garmin inReach Messenger Plus revolutionizes backcountry communication by offering unparalleled connectivity and safety features.
-Designed for adventurers who want to stay in touch beyond the reach of cell towers, this SOS satellite communicator introduces photo and voice messaging, making it easier than ever to share moments and stay connected, no matter where you are.
+Released on September 18, 2024, the Garmin inReach Messenger Plus sets a new standard for backcountry communication with unmatched safety and connectivity features.
+Designed for outdoor adventurers, this next-gen SOS satellite communicator now includes photo and voice messaging, making it easier than ever to stay in touch and share moments, no matter how far off the grid you roam.

-• On-Device Display: Read and confirm messages directly on the device, even if your phone dies.
+View and confirm your messages directly on the device, even if your phone runs out of battery.

 inReach Messenger Plus’ Best Amazon Picks